Easy Access: Dyes from the Kitchen

 For each plant, I crushed the materials a bit to make it easier to extract color and placed in a glass jar, poured boiling water in the jar, and let sit overnight to steep (covering to keep all the goodness and heat in).
 It would have been wise to weigh the plant matter so I knew how much to use later, but I have an affinity towards doing the work twice.

 The next day I strained the plants out of the dye, then put into each jar a bunch of pieces of mordanted and unmordanted silk and cotton fabrics, and mordanted wool yarn.
 I let them sit overnight again, then did a final rinse in cold water.
-NOTE: The use of a mordant on fabrics before dyeing to achieve stronger colors is explained here in the FAQ's section.
+NOTE: The use of a mordant on fabrics before dyeing to achieve stronger colors is explained here.

 With natural dyes, you can generally choose your own adventure, different processes bring different colors but it is rare that you're doing it "Wrong," it is all just an experiment really.
 I chose to do a cold dye bath and leave overnight instead of heating up and rinsing after an hour or two, as I often do, to see what the difference is.

 Below, red onions doing their crazy color transformation.
 This was not my first experience dyeing with them but it still never ceases to amaze!
 Makes it worth separating my onion skins.

 To dye with red cabbage, below, I took some shriveled leaves from the outside of the head.
 The resulting color was a bit of a surprise, I expected a lavender but the bright indigo was more than welcome.
 Makes me wish I had saved more of the outside leaves when harvesting from the garden!

 I've heard it isn't necessarily very washfast (meaning when it is washed, the color isn't likely to stay) but I'd like to do some tests.